DOI-USGS/hyswap/docs/source/examples/cumulative_hydrograph_examples.rst

 ************************************************

 We can also calculate and visualize the cumulative streamflow hydrograph for the 2021 climate year, rather than the water year or the calendar year.
-The code is very similar, we simply specify the `year_type` argument in the :obj:`hyswap.cumulative.calculate_daily_cumulative_values` function to be 'climate'.
+The code is very similar, we simply specify the `year_type` argument in the :obj:`hyswap.plot.plot_cumulative_hydrograph` function to be 'climate'.

 .. plot::
     :context: reset